ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 ## Diagnostic computation

-After grouping and selecting data, we can read individual attributes such as the filename by looping over variables (line 88-92).
-Following this, we see the use of the function ``compute_diagnostic`` (line 93).
-Let's have a look at the definition of this function in line 39 where the analyses on the data is done.
+After grouping and selecting data, we can read individual attributes such as the filename by looping over variables (line 89-93).
+Following this, we see the use of the function ``compute_diagnostic`` (line 94).
+Let's have a look at the definition of this function in line 43 where the analyses on the data is done.

 Here, ``compute_diagnostic`` uses
-[Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read data from a netCDF file and performs a simple computation of averaging over time dimension.
-We can adapt this function adding our own analysis.
+[Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read data from a netCDF file and performs an operation ``squeeze`` to removes any dimension of length one.
+We can adapt this function to add our own analysis.
 As an example, here we want to calculate maximum of the data as:

 ~~~python